 Special Topics in Design Justice

-We are launching our first Design Justice course, supporting a guest designers and activist who with teach a design justice-centered design course with a wide(r) cultural lens including; disability and racism, Black and Indigenous design history, Design As Protest, etc.
+This Design Justice Spring course supports a guest designer who will teach a design justice-centered design course with a wide(r) cultural lens including; disability and racism, Black and Indigenous design history, Design As Protest, etc. The Spring 2023 Course is TBA.

 Design Justice Creative Scholars Program